 Questions relating to the NZ PRS SET programme should be directed to NZAPS via training@plasticsurgery.org.nz or (04) 803 3020.

-Questions relating to hospital accreditation, training fees, examinations and courses and reviews, reconsiderations and appeals should be directed to RACS.
+Questions relating to hospital accreditation, training fees, examinations, courses, reviews, reconsiderations and appeals should be directed to RACS.

 The training rotation dates for 2024 are: